 (b) the classification of a particular office, post or position,

-in its department or organisation, an employing authority is not subject to any direction given, whether under any written law or otherwise, by the Minister of the Crown responsible for the department or organisation, but shall, subject to this Act, act independently.
+in its department or organisation, an employing authority is not subject to any direction given, whether under any written law or otherwise, by the Minister responsible for the department or organisation, but shall, subject to this Act, act independently.

+(3) For the purposes of this Act a proper assessment of merit in a selection process must be carried out in accordance with the relevant Commissioner’s instructions and does not always require a competitive assessment of merit.

 [Section 8 amended by No. 30 of 1995 s.
-48.]
+48; No. 39 of 2010 s.
+9, 68 and 70.]

 9. General principles of official conduct